DirectoryTree/Authorization/README.md

 if ($user->hasRoles(['administrator', 'member'])) {
     // This user is an administrator and a member.
 } else {
-    // It looks like the user isn't an administrator or member.
+    // The user isn't an administrator or member.
 }
 ```